Cancer Research UK logo.

 Treating chronic lung GvHD

-Chronic GvHD can cause inflammation Open a glossary item of the small air tubes in the lungs.
+Chronic GvHD can cause of the small air tubes in the lungs.
 This can cause shortness of breath, wheezing and a cough that doesn’t go away.

 You usually need to take steroids long term and antibiotics to stop you getting infections.
 You might have a steroid inhaler.
 You also have a medicine that helps stop the narrowing and swelling of your breathing tubes.
 You might need oxygen therapy if your symptoms are bad.